mick-s9/CodeInstitute_Project_2/README.md

 <p>
     Each feature of the quiz game was examined to ensure its proper functionality:
 <ul>
-    <li>Question Presentation: Questions were displayed accurately, with the correct text, images, and sound samples
+    <li>Presentation of the application: the questions were displayed accurately, with text, images.</li>
-        where applicable.</li>
-    <li>Answer Options: Multiple-choice answers were presented appropriately, allowing users to make their selections
+    <li>Answer Options: Multiple choice answers have been presented appropriately, allowing users to make their own selections seamlessly.</li>
-        without any glitches.</li>
-    <li>Score Calculation: The scoring mechanism was thoroughly tested to confirm that points were awarded accurately
-        based on correct answers.</li>
+    <li>Scoring: The scoring mechanism has been thoroughly tested to confirm that points are awarded accurately based on correct answers.</li>
-    <li>Progression: Users advanced through questions seamlessly, with the next question loading promptly upon
+    <li>Progression: Users progress through questions seamlessly, with the next question loading promptly upon selection.</li>
-        selection.</li>
-    <li>Completion: The quiz concluded correctly, displaying the final score and appropriate messages to celebrate user
-        achievements.</li>
 </ul>
 </p>